Donaim/miseq-workflow-pres/slides.md

 <NOTE>
 Challenge: actually getting hold of the files with millions of reads.

-Need to be automatic and reliable.
+Want this to be automatic (ie not a user clickling and moving files on a flash drive or something).
+Need to be reliable beyond just automatization.

 Solution:
 Basically, it's done via MiSeq itself.